building-envelope-data/api/README.md

 # Building Envelopes Data

 This specification of an Application Programming Interface (API) is designed to facilitate the exchange of data about building envelopes.
+Several [databases](https://github.com/ise621/database) use the same API specification to offer data about components.
+A [metadatabase](https://github.com/ise621/metabase) manages for example the identifiers of components and institutions which must be the same for all databases.

-It consists of [GraphQL](https://graphql.org) schemas to specify a GraphQL endpoint and [JSON Schemas](https://json-schema.org) to specify the format of the responses.
+This API specification consists of [GraphQL](https://graphql.org) schemas to specify a GraphQL endpoint and [JSON Schemas](https://json-schema.org) to specify the format of the responses.
 GraphQL schemas are in the directory `./apis` and example GraphQL queries in the directory `./queries`.
 JSON schemas are in the directory `./schemas` and example JSON files in the directory `./examples`.
 The directory `./tests/valid` provides test JSON files that are supposed to be valid and the directory `./tests/invalid` JSON files that are supposed to be invalid.

 The following introduction explains the structure for new users and the section "On your Linux machine" explains how you can work with the API specification.